 Dealing with infections, which can make the disorder worse and provoke serious exacerbations, is always very important.

 Exercise intolerance is often the biggest complaint of patients with COPD.
 In general, the difficulties increase with the severity of the disorder, with severe COPD causing severe disability.
 Exercise training is usually helpful, unless there is some other disorder or circumstance that makes it impossible or unwise.
 For patients with moderate to severe COPD, designing an appropriate exercise regime and motivating the patients, who are likely to find the exercise unpleasant, usually requires a skilled team.

-Oxygen therapy is only effective when the PaO2 falls below 55 to 60 mm Hg.
+Oxygen therapy is only effective when the percent saturation of hemoglobin with oximetry is less than 89% (PaO2 falls below 55 to 60 mm Hg).
 And then it is an important part of the therapy.

 Surgery is an option that involves a difficult weighing of benefits and problems.
 In lung reduction surgery, the most diseased part of a lung is removed, allowing the remaining better lung tissue to fill up the space.
 This removes lung tissue with the worst ventilation to perfusion ratios and expands the remainder.
 Sometimes a valve is put in a bronchus to shut off air flow to a region of the lung, but to allow drainage in the opposite direction.
 Lung transplants involve a long recovery and are comparatively expensive for their benefits.